Sebazzz/sebazzz.github.io/_posts/2020-10-18-biqu-b1-review.md

 ![BIQU B1 - Belt tensioner](/images/blog/2020-11-18-biqu-b1-review-belt-tensioner.jpg)

 It looks simple, but works well.
 I had however wished that they included a belt tensioner on the X-axis as well.
 It does make the printer look better and is a bit more convenient.
+On the other hand, how many times do you need to tension a belt?

 ### Inputs
 The BIQU offers plenty of ways to get printing.
 At the motherboard side use a micro-SD card.
 You can also connect your computer and directly print from your computer.